sigp/lighthouse/book/src/faq.md

    Use the flag `--beacon-nodes` to point to the beacon node.
 For example, `lighthouse vc --beacon-nodes http://local_IP:5052` where `local_IP` is the local IP address of the beacon node and `5052` is the default `http-port` of the beacon node.

+   If you have firewall setup, e.g., `ufw`, you will need to allow port 5052 (assuming that the default port is used) with `sudo ufw allow 5052`.

    You can test that the setup is working with by running the following command on the validator client host:

    ```bash